-Sadly, the discriminatory bill targeting these pro-life pregnancy centers—scheduled for a vote by the Council’s five-member committee, four of whom are Catholics—may threaten these centers’ ability to provide the competent, compassionate, and free care they so lovingly provide.
+Sadly, the discriminatory bill targeting these pro-life pregnancy centers – which was sent to the full Council on a 3-1 Committee vote – may threaten these centers’ ability to provide the competent, compassionate and free care they so lovingly provide.
 Not surprisingly to those who have encountered the Christ-like love shared with clients at these centers, not a single real client who had visited a pregnancy center in Baltimore City testified at the hearing last week in favor of the bill, though there was a pregnancy center client who testified against it.

 The Gabriel Network has responded with enthusiasm to face this growing challenge of pregnant women facing homelessness.
 Due in large part to their currently running Campaign for Pregnant Women Facing Homelessness, as of January 25th with the opening of their newest home at St. Benedict’s, Gabriel Network’s maternity home capacity will double.
 A lynchpin of this effort was the joining of Sparrow House as a new part of the Gabriel Network and moving it to a new location in Baltimore City, an area of great need.
 Gabriel Network proudly stands by its mission statement that “nothing is impossible with God.”

-I challenge you to join in this important ministry in service of life and encourage you to join me at the Blessing and Dedication of Sparrow House on November 15th at 2:30 at 2636 Wilkens Ave., Baltimore, MD 21223.
+I challenge you to join in this important ministry in service of life and encourage you to join me at the Blessing and Dedication of Sparrow House on Nov.
+15th at 2:30 p.m. at 2636 Wilkens Ave., Baltimore, MD 21223.
 Share your time, talent, and treasure with your local pregnancy resource center or the Gabriel Network.
-For more information, please visit www.archbalt.org/respect-life/support-for-crisis-pregnancy.cfm.

-I also encourage you to contact members of the Baltimore City Council and urge them not to harass pregnancy centers and to vote ‘no’ to Council Bill 09-0406.
+I also encourage you to contact Baltimore City Council members and urge them not to harass pregnancy centers and to vote ‘no’ to Council Bill 09-0406.
 Visit www.mdcathcon.org for information on how to contact the Council.